Lone Tree City Center station: Station layout

-The station sits in greenfield land that is planned to host a transit-oriented development that is connected between the three stations.
-The 400 acre Lone Tree City Center, for which the station is named, is planned to include 10,000 homes, office space, and parks.
-The development project was approved in 2018 and is planned to take decades to finish.
+The station sits in greenfield land that is planned to host a transit-oriented development.
+The proposed 400 acre Lone Tree City Center, for which the station is named, is planned to include 10,000 homes, office space, and parks.
+The development project was approved in 2018; however, as of 2026 there has been no progress and the land surrounding the station remains entirely undeveloped.
+The station is fenced off from the greenfield land surrounding it and a private drive leads back to Sky Ridge station to the north.
+Transit advocacy groups have called for the station's closure until the surrounding land is developed, as "there is currently no reason for anyone to get off the train here."